 We encourage you to contact our team with any questions regarding this upcoming summer.

 email: firstname.lastname@example.org | phone: (909) 625-6194

 As it is every year, our camper’s and staff’s health and safety are the top priority.
 We know additional mitigation protocols will need to be in place to reduce the risk of exposure best.
 We want to be clear that the safest option is for everyone to shelter at home.
 There is a risk in any gathering, including camp.
 However, for some, the isolation carries its own set of risks.
 Only you as a parent can weigh your family’s options, and we are here if camp is the right choice.

 Attending camp this summer will be a shared commitment.
 Our staff will live within a strict system throughout summer, including regular testing, restricted leave from camp, consistent mask-wearing, and operating in small pods.
 All to help keep our campers and each other safe.

-With the guidance from the American Camp Association (ACA) Field Guide as well as State and local health department, we will be focusing on setting up compliance procedures for the following:
+All camp procedures and protocols will be developed using the guidance from the American Camp Association (ACA) Field Guide as well as State and local health department.

 Summer 2021 Frequently Asked Questions